FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 ## Back Story: Build Your Own Linux

-During Week 10 of CSCI 2461-70 and CSCI 2482-40, after significant discussion all students enrolled in these classes unanimiously decided to join efforts and chose as a Collaborative Class Final Project **building their own Specialized Linux distribution** based on Debian Linux and the Elive project.
+During Week 10 of CSCI 2461-70 and CSCI 2482-40, after significant discussion, all students enrolled in these classes unanimiously decided to join efforts and chose as a Collaborative Class Final Project **building their own Specialized Linux distribution** based on Debian Linux and the Elive project.
 CSCI 2461-70 is focusing on educational components of Linux, and CSCI 2482-40 is focusing on Incident Handling and Disaster Recovery components.

 This document serves as a Users Guide to the 2482-40 and 2461-70 classes and associated tools, techniques and processes.

 ## Project Name: AbantOS Linux

-In the African Bantu group Abantos means "Belongs to Human Beings."
+In the African Bantu group, Abantos means "Belongs to Human Beings."

 AbantOS Linux is based on and created in collaboration with Thanatermesis of the eLiveCD Project.